missly55/Phishing-Simulation/README.md

 ## Objective

 In this project, I built a phishing simulation lab to understand how phishing attacks work and how to defend against them.
 I used a tool called GoPhish in a safe, virtual environment to create and manage fake phishing emails.
-This hands-on setup helped me learn how attackers design phishing campaigns and how organizations can use training to improve security awareness
+This hands-on setup helped me learn how attackers design phishing campaigns and steps organizations can illustrate during trainings to improve security awareness.

 ### Skills Learned